• Home

 • When the squash is out of the oven, scoop it add it to a blender with the vegetable stock.
 Squeeze in the garlic cloves.
 Blend until a smooth "honeynut broth" forms.
 Set this aside.

 • Put a large pot or sauté pan on medium heat.
-Add 1 tbsp of olive oil to the pan and add in half of the brussel sprouts.
+Add 1 tablespoon of olive oil to the pan and add in half of the brussel sprouts.
 Cook, stirring occasionally, until the brussel sprouts are starting to slightly charr on the edges, about 3-4 minutes.
 Remove from the pan and set aside for plating.

 • Add another glug of olive oil to the pan and add in the onions.
 Stir to coat them in the oil and cook for 4-5 minutes until softened.
 Add in the rosemary and thyme, season with salt and pepper to taste and stir.